AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 ## Use a template

-Find and use an existing template to create experiences.
+Find and use an existing template in GenStudio for Performance Marketers to create more experiences.

 **To create an experience with a template**: